-This fund is designed to encourage employers to hire and retain workers with existing handicaps or permanent disabilities.
+This fund is designed to encourage employers to hire and retain workers with permanent disabilities.

 Hiring workers with previous disabilities is not as risky as you might think.
 In the unfortunate event that a previously-injured worker sustains a subsequent injury while working, this fund can help offset the costs of permanent total disability (PTD) benefits that may be due under workers’ compensation law for that worker.

 - The employee must have previously sustained a permanent physical disability before being hired or retained by the current employer

 - The current employer must have known about disability.